WhaleOps/air2phin/docs/cli.rst

 CLI
 ===

-This section describes all command line interfaces to the Airphin.
+This section describes all command line interfaces to the Air2phin.
 You can see :ref:`quick start <start:cli>` if you want to get started quickly.

 .. argparse::
-   :module: airphin.cli.command
+   :module: air2phin.cli.command
    :func: build_argparse
-   :prog: airphin
+   :prog: air2phin